AUGUSTDzw/pysaprfc/README.md

 Just copy pysap.py somewhere on PYTHONPATH (prefferabily to the site-packages directory).

-# ps: edit in vscode
+# ps: Edit in vscode

 In order to avoid the issue : "No module named:xxx".
 You need add following configuration: